Security and GDPR

 Our data is encrypted in transit and at rest.

 Database backups are encrypted individually and off-site backups have full-disk encryption too.

 Our employees' computers have full-disk encryption (although your data is not stored on employees' devices).

 We have systems that monitor the usage and automatically block users who appear to be malicious.

 Firewalls are configured according to industry best practices and all unnecessary ports are blocked.

 We perform automated network vulnerability scanning and software patching.

-System-wide backups are held off-site for a period of six months.
+Weekly database backups are sent off-site and stored for six months.